forfudan/MojoMiji/src/miji/misc/tips.md

 [Do not abuse function overloading](../basic/functions.md#function-overloading): Functional overloading is powerful, but it can lead to confusion if you use it as a general container for anything.
 You should always make the function names self-explanatory.

-[Graph: `read` and `owned` arguments in memory](../basic/functions#mutability-of-arguments): These graphs illustrate how `read` and `owned` arguments are laid out in memory and how they are interacted with the variables you pass to the function.
+[Graph: `read` and `var` arguments in memory](../basic/functions#mutability-of-arguments): These graphs illustrate how `read` and `var` arguments are laid out in memory and how they are interacted with the variables you pass to the function.

 [Arguments and reference - Mojo vs Rust](../basic/functions.md): Do you know that the term "reference" means different things in Mojo and Rust?